peterloes/SmartAnimalTraps/README.md

 Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.

-### Current consumption needed 500mA@9V for Servomotor:
+### Current consumption:

+Standby 20.8mA@6V, clocked approx. 2.0mA@6V (after 10 minutes).

+Operate mode 500mA@6V (max.).

-Smart nestbox frontplatte reuse 3.3V to max.
+Smart nestbox frontplate reused 3.3V to max.
 6V and light barrier circuit board 3.3V to max.60V

 Two high level signals: 105µA@3,3V  -- Two low level signals: 1,47mA@3,3V